frederic-perez/AmE-dictionary/data/dictionary.md

 __leer__ _vt_ :two: /lɪər/ To look with a sideways or oblique glance, especially suggestive of lascivious interest or sly and malicious intent: _Go away!
 I can’t concentrate with you leering at me._
 __leer<sup>1</sup>__ _v_ (leering) :four::pencil2: _v_ Look or gaze in a lascivious or unpleasant way. _Bystanders were leering at the nude painting._ _Syn_ ogle, look lasciviously
 __leer<sup>2</sup>__ _n_ A facial expression of contempt or scorn; the upper lip curls. _Syn_ sneer
-__leery__ _adj informal_ :seven: Cautious or wary due to realistic suspicions.
+__leery__ _adj informal_ :dart::eight::smiling_imp: Cautious or wary due to realistic suspicions.
 Suspicious or distrustful; wary: _was leery of aggressive salespeople._ _Syn_ mistrustful, suspicious, untrusting, wary _A city leery of gang violence._ _Institutions are leery of the paperwork._
 __leeway__ _n_ :nine::m: /ˈliːˌweɪ/ Leeway is a term used to describe the amount of freedom available.
 If you know you have a paper due on Monday, you might ask your teachers if there is any leeway—could you, say, bring it first thing Tuesday morning?
 A permissible difference; allowing some freedom to move within limits.
 A margin of freedom or variation, as of activity, time, or expenditure; latitude. _Syn_ margin, allowance, tolerance _Allowing leeway for students who have low scores._
 __lefty buckets__
 __leg warmer__ _n_